bkw777/dl2/ref/windows.md

 $
 ```

-Press Ctrl+C on the pc to quit dlplus.
+Press Ctrl+C on the pc to quit dl2.

 REXCPM is now fully installed.